Lucanus datunensis: Daily activity, use of space and detectability

 In the hilltop region, female L. datunensis are hard to track as most of the females tend to hide under rocks or soils even during mating seasons.
 The males are significantly more frequent in flights and are most commonly found hovering on the Japanese silver grasses.
 Unlike most stag beetles, L. datunensis are daylight beetles, they are most active during the morning from 5 am – 11 am.
 The male L. datunensis can be found flying and hovering above the Japanese silver grass, looking for mates and food. most of the males tend to go hiding after the morning had passed, and became hard to find.
 These beetle remain passive in the night and are never attracted to lights in the nights.
 Due to their behaviour pattern, it is hard to estimate their total population.
 Therefore the total population of the L. datunensis remained unknown.

 Natural predators

-Lucanus datunensis, being the smallest stag beetle in Taiwan and have a behaviour of constantly flying on top of the grass field during the day, has a lot of predators that would feed on them.
-Its main predators in Taiwan are mostly birds and lizards such as Plestiodon elegans and Light-vented bulbul (Pycnonotus sinensis).
+Lucanus datunensis, being the smallest stag beetle in Taiwan and having a behaviour of constantly flying on top of the grass field during the day, has a lot of predators that would feed on them.
+Its main predators in Taiwan are mostly birds and lizards such as Plestiodon elegans and light-vented bulbul (Pycnonotus sinensis).